 1. Take MARTA.

 Since the event is located in Centennial Olympic Park, there’s a shortage of parking options.
 The few decks and lots will charge an “event” rate, which is higher than the standard amount.
 Instead, take MARTA to Peachtree Center or the Georgia World Congress Center stations for easy access to the event.
 The Atlanta Streetcar also connects here.
-New for 2017, they’re also offering shuttles from around the city for an extra fee.

 2. Check the lineup before buying tickets.